Scientific Fraud and Serious Misconduct

 Reporting Allegations of Scientific Fraud and Other Misconduct

-Cal Poly's Research Integrity Officials (RIO) may be contacted via email for formal allegations or via phone with questions related to this topic that are not formal allegations.
+Cal Poly's Research Integrity Official (RIO) may be contacted via email for formal allegations or via phone with questions related to this topic that are not formal allegations.

-Trish Brock, Deputy Research Integrity Officer & Director, Research Integrity & Compliance, Research, Economic Development, and Graduate Education (R-EDGE)
+Trish Brock, Research Integrity Officer & Director, Research Integrity & Compliance, Division of Researech

 Relevant Policies and Guidance Documents